-These walking tours will show you the best sides of New York City
+These New York City walking tours will show your group the best sides of the Big Apple, best explored on foot

 Big Onion Walking Tours

-ig Onion Walking Tours Since its formation in 1991, Big Onion Walking Tours has led groups on tours through New York’s neighborhoods and historic districts.
-Big Onion offers more than 30 tours in 20 different NYC neighborhoods with some of its more beloved outings including a walking expedition across the Brooklyn Bridge, a look at the history and architecture of Harlem and a multi-ethnic eating tour that combines the history of the Lower East Side with food samplings from shops and markets.
+Since its formation in 1991, Big Onion Walking Tours has led groups on tours through New York’s neighborhoods and historic districts.
+Big Onion New York City Walking Tours offers more than 30 tours in 20 different NYC neighborhoods with some of its more beloved outings including a walking expedition across the Brooklyn Bridge, a look at the history and architecture of Harlem and a multi-ethnic eating tour that combines the history of the Lower East Side with food samplings from shops and markets.
 All tours, which last around two hours and cover between one and two miles, are guided.

 Queens calls itself the home of jazz thanks to the hundreds of top jazz performers who have lived there over the years.
-This monthly three-hour tour canvasses the neighborhoods, clubs and museums of Queens’ jazz legends, including a visit to the Louis Armstrong House.
+This monthly three-hour tour canvasses the neighborhoods, clubs and museums of Queens’ jazz legends, including a visit to the Louis Armstrong House Museum.

 Foods of New York Tours

 For 20 years, this tour has taken groups across the city and kept them well-fed while doing so.
 Guests can choose from six different food adventures in New York’s most historic neighborhoods, including Greenwich Village, Chinatown and Chelsea.
-These tours generally run three hours, with the Best of Brooklyn outing topping out at 4.5 hours.
+These New York City walking tours generally run three hours, with the Best of Brooklyn outing topping out at 4.5 hours.

 Gargoyles of Gramercy Park Walking Tour